Mirror Symmetry for Quiver Algebroid Stacks: Introduction

 Stack is an important notion in the study of moduli spaces.
 Roughly speaking, a stack is a fibered category, whose objects and morphisms can be glued from local objects.
 Besides, a stack can also be understood as a generalization of a sheaf that takes values in categories rather than sets.

 An algebroid stack is a natural generalization of a sheaf of algebras.
-It allows gluing of sheaves of algebras by a twist by a two-cocycle.
+It allows gluing of sheaves of algebras by a twist of a two-cocycle.
 Such gerbe terms arise from deformation quantizations of complex manifolds with a holomorphic symplectic structure, which are controlled by DGLA of cochains with coefficients in the Hochschild complex.
 By the work of Bressler-Gorokhovsky-Nest-Tsygan \cite{BGNT-dq}, an obstruction for an algebroid stack to be equivalent to a sheaf of algebras is the first Rozansky-Witten invariant.

-In this paper, we define and study a version of algebroid stacks that are glued from quiver algebras.
-We will see that gerbe terms appear naturally and play a crucial role, when the quivers that are glued have different numbers of vertices.
+In this paper, we define and study a version of algebroid stacks that are glued from quiver algebras for the purpose of mirror symmetry.
+We will see that gerbe terms appear naturally and play a crucial role, when gluing the quivers that have different numbers of vertices.
 See Figure \ref{fig:C3Q3}.
 We will call these to be quiver algebroid stacks (or simply quiver stacks).
-The readers are invited to jump to Example \ref{ex:freeProj} and \ref{ex:algst} to quickly get a sense of a quiver stack.

-There are several motivations for us to consider quiver stacks.
-First, from a purely algebraic point of view, it is natural to ask for a local-to-global understanding of a quiver algebra (which can also be identified as a category).
-Quiver stack is a perfect fit for this purpose.
-It allows us to define affine charts of a quiver algebra.
-See Definition \ref{def:chart}.

-Second, according to the Strominger-Yau-Zaslow program \cite{SYZ}, mirror manifolds should be constructed as the quantum-corrected moduli space of possibly singular fibers of a Lagrangian fibration.
-In general, the singular fibers may have several components in their normalizations, and their deformations and obstructions are naturally formulated using quiver algebras (where the vertices of the quiver correspond to the components).
-In such a situation, we need to glue different quivers corresponding to the singular and smooth fibers, which have different numbers of vertices.
-Quiver stacks come up naturally as the quantum corrected moduli of Lagrangian fibers in such situations.
-They appear `in the middle' of two large complex structure limits in the complex moduli.

-In \cite{CHL-nc}, Cho, Hong and the first author constructed quiver algebras as noncommutative deformation spaces of Lagrangian immersions in a symplectic manifold.
-In another work \cite{CHL3}, the authors globalized the mirror functor construction in the usual commutative setting \cite{CHL}, by gluing local deformation spaces of Lagrangian immersions using isomorphisms in the (extended) Fukaya category.
-In this paper, we extend the Fukaya category over a quiver stack, and construct a mirror functor to the dg category of twisted complexes over the stack.
+We construct quiver stacks as Maurer-Cartan deformation spaces of Lagrangian immersions in symplectic manifolds.
+The main result of this paper is the following: \begin{theorem}[Theorem \ref{thm: alg- functor} and Proposition \ref{prop:inj}] Let $\cX$ be the quiver algebroid stack obtained by gluing the Maurer-Cartan deformation spaces of a collection of Lagrangian immersions $\cL$, using isomorphisms in the (extended) Fukaya category.
+Then there exists an $A_\infty$ functor where $\Tw(\cX)$ is the category of twisted complexes over $\cX$.
+Furthermore, $\cF^\cL$ is injective on $\mathrm{HF}^\bullet((\cL',b_0),L)$ for any Lagrangian $L$ and any constant elements $b_0$ in the deformation space of $\cL'$, where $\cL'$ is a subset of $\cL$. \end{theorem}